kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about design, ideas, desiderata, problems and how that was made to work.
-I'll make the Readme a log and add new items top down.
+I'll make the Readme a log and add new items top down (click `outline` button).
 Enjoy!

 ### 3. telling the `compiler` about the `fixed field`s needed by the `Interpreter`